Deadline extended: Apply by 1pm, Friday 23rd April

 On this programme you get a traditional grant of £2,000 plus up to £2,000 incentivised grant that pound-for-pound matches an increase in income from trading.

 Trade Back draws on the learning from Match Trading® grants, which have supported 500+ social organisations, increasing their income on average by 2.5 times compared to those receiving traditional grants.
 Unlike a Match Trading grant, Trade Back takes into account the economic impact of the Covid-19 crisis on income from trading amounts.
 Trade Back grants match ‘pound-for-pound’ any increase in income from trading above Covid period levels.

 Read more about how Match Trading supports social entrepreneurs to increase their sales.

 Is all this really free?

 Yes!
 You can use the grant for your project’s running cost and to pay for travel and subsistence to support you in attending the learning programme.
-The learning programme and mentoring is fully funded, thanks to funding from our partners Lloyds Bank, Bank of Scotland and The National Lottery Community Fund.
+The learning programme and mentoring is fully funded, thanks to funding from our partners Lloyds Bank, Bank of Scotland, The National Lottery Community Fund and Scottish Government.
 The School for Social Entrepreneurs is a charity.